 Answer:

 This happens because of the difference in the velocities of light and sound waves.
-Light travels much faster than the sound.
-That is the reason why we hear the thunder a few seconds after the flash of thunder is seen instead of both are produced simultaneously.
+Light travels much faster than sound.
+That is the reason why we hear the thunder a few seconds after the flash of thunder is seen, instead of both being produced simultaneously.

 Answer: